MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/README.md

 -  Deliver recommendations to help PhoneNow enhance its retention strategies and improve long-term customer loyalty.

-### Insight and Recommendation Focus:
-The project focuses on providing actionable insights in these key areas:

-1. **Churn Rate Analysis**,
-identifying the overall churn rate and key patterns in customer losses.

-2. **Contract Type Impact**,
-evaluating how different contract types influence churn behavior.

-3. **Tenure and Churn Relationship**, analyzing customer lifecycle trends to determine when churn is most likely to occur..

-4. **Service Usage Patterns**, identifying services with high churn rates to pinpoint potential issues.

-5. **Support Ticket Influence**, assessing the impact of technical and administrative support on churn.

 ## Project Assets
 To make the analysis and insights easy to explore, the following resources are available: